+Hall-effect devices are digital On/Off sensors used to sense the presence of magnetic fields.
 Hall-effect devices come in stand-alone packages that are mounted within the servomotor housing.
 In brushless servomotors, these sensors are sometimes embedded in the stator windings and switched by the rotor magnets.
 These devices report the shaft's position, which can also be converted to speed or acceleration data.